Crixuszoe/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -amvp        Write a command that lists all the files and directories of the current directory, separated by commas 0 string SCHOOL school data
 !:mime school
+0 string SCHOOL School data
+!:mime School
+-
+Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.